gtuck/notesApp/README.md

 ### ✅ Done!

-You're now running a fully deployed, authenticated, and user-specific message board powered by Supabase and GitHub Pages!
+You're now running a fully deployed, authenticated, and user-specific Notes App powered by Supabase and GitHub Pages!